Skip to Content Skip to Navigation

 John created his choir John Meldrum and the Soulways in 1999, and they now perform as John Meldrum and the Highlites.
 John is also a singing teacher and music group coach at the ATLA school of modern music in Paris.

 John received his first commision in 2009 to celebrate the 15th anniversary of the choir festival Les Voix sur Berges and he composed a 13 minute work in Latin, French and English entitled“The River of Love” which was performed on June 29th, 2010 with over 200 singers and 6 musicians.
 His music is featured in the new documentary “GrandPa Was a Freedom Rider” by the young French film maker Martial Buisson.
-He has also written and produced the debut album “Indiana” by French-Italian singer Julie Cavalieri.
-John is working on a new solo album called “Rock and Roll Heart”.
+He has also written and produced the debut album “Indiana” by French-Italian singer Julie Cavalieri and a not yet released solo album called “Rock and Roll Heart”.
+John is currently working on a song cycle for Tenor, Piano and Narrator called "The Lost Letters".

 13, Passage des Soupirs 75020 Paris, France